GQCG/gqcg.github.io/GQCP/cpp_documentation.md

 1. The RHF Fock matrix is diagonalized (to yield a new coefficient matrix);
 1. RHF energy is calculated (from the most recent coefficient matrix).

-From this example, we can see that every `IterationCycle` consists of `IterationStep`s.
-Each of these `IterationStep`s are instances of classes with an implemented `.execute(Environment)` method that usually 1) read from the environment, 2) calculate some value, 3) write to the environment, but the user is always free to implement his or her desires.
+From this example, we can see that every `StepCollection` consists of `Step`s.
+Each of these `Step`s are instances of classes with an implemented `.execute(Environment)` method that usually 1) read from the environment, 2) calculate some value, 3) write to the environment, but the user is always free to implement his or her desires.

 As a conclusion, we have achieved, in essence, a run-time specification of iterative algorithms and we therefore provide the highest amount of flexibility for the (knowing) user to experiment with different solver algorithms.
-We will continue to provide default implementations, but if a user requires a new kind of algorithm, i.e. one that requires a new kind of environment, he or she only has to implement a new type of `Environment` and the necessary `IterationStep`s.
+We will continue to provide default implementations, but if a user requires a new kind of algorithm, i.e. one that requires a new kind of environment, he or she only has to implement a new type of `Environment` and the necessary `Step`s.